-The Plan invests in common/collective trusts.
-Investments in common/collective trusts are valued at fair value based on the common/collective trusts' net asset values on the last business day of the Plan year as determined by the trusts' managers.
-There are currently no redemption restrictions on the common/collective trusts.
+The Plan invests in commingled funds.
+Investments in commingled funds are valued at fair value based on the commingled funds' net asset values, as a practical expedient, on the last business day of the Plan year as determined by the trusts' managers.
+There are currently no redemption restrictions on the commingled funds.

 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income and administrative expenses are recorded on an accrual basis.
 Dividend income is recorded on investments held as of the ex-dividend dates.
 The net appreciation in fair value of investments consists of the realized gains and losses on the sales of securities and the unrealized appreciation/ (depreciation) of investments.
 See Note 5 for additional information.